wmo-im/wis2-gdc/docker/README.md

 - **pygeoapi**: OGC API - Records metadata catalogue
 - **Elasticsearch**: GDC search engine backend
 - **wis2-gdc-management**: management service to ingest, validate and publish discovery metadata published from a WIS2 Global Broker instance
+  - the default Global Broker connection is to Météo-France.
+This can be modified in `pywis-pubsub-config.local.yml` to point to an alternate Global Broker

 See [`default.env`](default.env) for default environment variable settings.